M-earnest/data_managment_os_days_marburg_2024/_sources/content/gin.md

 Next we want to open a terminal and run the following code to install datalad and datalad-container, a handy extension, in a newly created environment called simply "datalad"

 But before we copy and paste the following code block into your terminal, let's look at what it actually does
-1. `python -m venv --system-site-packages ~/env/datalad` creates a virtual environment in the directory ~/env/datalad and ensures access to globally installed Python packages
+1. `python -m venv --system-site-packages ~/env/datalad`
+    - creates a virtual environment in the directory ~/env/datalad and ensures access to globally installed Python packages
-2. `source ~/env/datalad/bin/activate` activates the virtual environment you just created, isolating your terminal session for your Datalad-related work from your baseline environment
+2. `source ~/env/datalad/bin/activate`
+    -  activates the virtual environment you just created, isolating your terminal session for your Datalad-related work from your baseline environment
-3. `python -m pip install datalad` now installs the datalad package into your isolated virtual environment using the Python package manager, pip.
+3. `python -m pip install datalad`
+    -  now installs the datalad package into your isolated virtual environment using the Python package manager, pip.
+4. `python -m pip install datalad-container`
-4. same thing, just for the datalad-container extension, which allows you to manage and run automated pipelines (Docker or singularity container) on your data
+    - same thing, just for the datalad-container extension, which allows you to manage and run automated pipelines (Docker or singularity container) on your data

          python -m venv --system-site-packages ~/env/datalad && source ~/env/datalad/bin/activate;
          python -m pip install datalad